 Massachusetts Ocean Management Plan: Review and Revisions

-In January, on behalf of the Executive Office of Energy and Environmental Affairs (EEA), CZM initiated a process to review the Massachusetts Ocean Management Plan according to the requirements of the 2008 Oceans Act.
+The Oceans Act of 2008 requires the Executive Office of Energy and Environmental Affairs (EEA) to review and update the Massachusetts Ocean Management Plan at least once every five years.
+In January, EEA's Office of Coastal Zone Management initiated the review and update process.
 A draft review document that reports on progress made to date and opportunities for enhancement has been developed and reviewed by the Ocean Advisory Commission and Ocean Science Advisory Council.
-As an important part of the review, SeaPlan (formerly the Massachusetts Ocean Partnership) recently completed an independent, third party effort that sought input and views from the state's two ocean plan advisory bodies and synthesized this feedback in a report that will be included in the plan review document.
-The last phase of the review process will be to seek input from stakeholders through public comment on the draft plan review document and through dialogue at four public meetings in June to be held in conjunction with the Northeast regional ocean planning initiative (described above).
+The last phase of the review process will be to seek input from stakeholders through public comment on the draft plan review document and through dialogue at four public meetings in June to be held in conjunction with the Northeast regional ocean planning initiative.
 The public meetings will also serve as an initial venue to present the scope of proposed revisions to the plan.
-Notices of the meetings will be provided on CZM's website, in local newspapers, the Environmental Monitor, and on the Northeast Regional Ocean Planning Body website.
+To view or download the Draft Review of the Massachusetts Ocean Management Plan and/or the Draft Scope for Updates Proposed to the 2009 Massachusetts Ocean Management Plan, please see EEA's Massachusetts Ocean Management Plan website or contact Patrice Bordonaro, CZM, at (617) 626-1211 or Patrice.Bordonaro@state.ma.us.
 The Massachusetts meeting schedule is:

 - Boston - Thursday, June 6, 4:00 to 7:00 p.m. at the US Environmental Protection Agency Region 1 Building, Memorial Hall (First Floor), 5 Post Office Square, Boston.

 - New Bedford - Monday, June 17, 4:00 to 7:00 p.m. at the New Bedford Library, Main Meeting Room, 613 Pleasant Street, New Bedford.